-PERMITTEE ACTIVITY INTERLOCAL RESPONSIBILITY REPORTING REQUIREMENT ALL Implement a proactive inspection program to inspect the MS4 and identify and eliminate sources of illicit discharges, illicit connections, illegal dumping, or other sources of non-stormwater to the MS4 (excluding those non-stormwater discharges listed in Part II.7.a).
-The written SOP for the program shall include the following and be reviewed annually: a list of priority areas/facilities; an annual schedule for inspections; procedures for conducting MS4/facility inspections; procedures for confirming whether a facility has coverage under the Department's NPDES Multi-Sector Generic Permit for Stormwater Discharge Associated with Industrial Activity (MSGP, Rule 62-621.300(5), F.A.C.), and notifying the Department's NPDES Stormwater Program if the permittee suspects the facility does not have coverage, if applicable); procedures for climinating the discharge/connection; procedures for documenting inspections and enforcement activities (including use of a standard form/report with the date and findings of inspection, type of illicit discharge found, type of enforcement taken, date of verification of elimination, and nonpermitted MSGP facility referrals); BCEPGMD Report on the proacti inspection progra including the number inspections conducte the number of illi activities found, and t number and type enforcement action taken or the number referrals completed each ANNUAL REPOR
+PERMITTEE ACTIVITY INTERLOCAL RESPONSIBILITY REPORTING REQUIREMENT ALL Implement a proactive inspection program to inspect the MS4 and identify and eliminate sources of illicit discharges, illicit connections, illegal dumping, or other sources of nonstormwater to the MS4 (excluding those non-stormwater discharges listed in Part II.7.a).
+The written SOP for the program shall include the following and be reviewed annually: a list of priority areas/facilities; an annual schedule for inspections; procedures for conducting MS4/facility inspections; procedures for conducting MS4/facility inspections; procedures for confirming whether a facility has coverage under the Department's NPDES Multi-Sector Generic Permit for Stormwater Discharge Associated with Industrial Activity (MSGP, Rule 62-621.300(5), F.A.C.), and notifying the Department's NPDES Stormwater Program if the permittee suspects the facility does not have coverage, if applicable); procedures for climinating the discharge/connection; procedures for documenting inspections and enforcement activities (including use of a standard form/report with the date and findings of inspection, type of illicit discharge found, type of enforcement taken, date of verification of elimination, and non-permitted MSGP facility referrals); BCEPGMD Report on the proact inspection progra including the number inspections conducted, t number of illicit activit found, and the number a type of enforcement action taken or the number referrals completed in ea ANNUAL REPORT.

-PERMITTEE ACTIVITY INTERLOCAL RESPONSIBILITY REPORTING REQUIREMENT (continued) procedures for enforcement actions or referrals to the appropriate jurisdictional authority (e.g. applicable MS4 operator, DEP, DOH or SFWMD); identification of the staff / department(s) / entities responsible for performing inspections and enforcement activities; and a description of the resources allocated to implement the plan.
-Priority areas shall include the following as applicable to the permittee's jurisdiction: watersheds with bacteria TMDLs; areas with older infrastructure; industrial, commercial, or mixed use areas; facilities inspected in conjunction with other programs (e.g., industrial pretreatment inspections, health inspections, fire inspections, etc.); areas with on-site sewage disposal systems; and areas upstream of sensitive or impaired water bodies.
-If these activities are conducted under a contractual agreement with another permittee's jurisdiction. (continued) (continued)
+PERMITTEE s and Improper Disposal - Inspection and Investigation of Suspect INTERLOCAL REPORTING ACTIVITY RESPONSIBILITY REQUIREMENT (continued) procedures for enforcement actions or referrals to the appropriate jurisdictional authority (e.g. applicable MS4 operator, DEP, DOH or SFWMD); identification of the staff / department(s) / entities responsible for performing inspections and enforcement activities; and a description of the resources allocated to implement the plan.
+Priority areas shall include the following as applicable to the permittee's jurisdiction: watersheds with bacteria TMDLs; areas with older infrastructure; industrial, commercial, or mixed use areas; facilities inspected in conjunction with other programs (e.g., industrial pretreatment inspections, health inspections, fire inspections, etc.); areas with a history of past illicit discharge and/or illegal dumping; areas upstream of sensitive or impaired water bodies.
+If these activities are conducted under a contractual agreement with another permittee, one SOP may be developed for all the Permittees covered by the agreement.
+The plan must include annual inspections in each permittee's jurisdiction. (continued) (continued)